jsdelivrbot/React-with-Redux-basic-example/README.md

 * Return the *BookList* tag in the default app render.
 * Inside *src/containers/book-list.js* import the *connect* property from *'react-redux'*.
 * The *mapStateToProps* function takes the application state as an argument and returns an object that declares what can be mapped as props to the connected view.
 In this case it takes the *state.books* and maps it to a *books* property.
 * The file is now set to export by default the state container, which is the product of the connection between the return of *mapStateToProps* and the *BookList* component.

+## 005 Binding action creators to container props
+* Action creators are functions that create the action objects.
+Action objects contain a *type* property that describes the action.
+When an action is created, it is sent to all the reducers in the application.
+If a reducer has a switch case with a matching action type, then the reducer will return the matching value for the relevant application state.
+The new state is mapped to all containers and the containers rerender with new props.
+* In *src/actions/index.js* create the *selectBook* action creator.
+It takes a *book* object as an argument.
+For the time being it will console log the *book.title*.
+* This action has to be called whenever a user clicks on a book in the list.
+It also has to be dispatched to all the reducers.
+So it has to be wired up to Redux.
+This will be done by binding the *selectBook* action to the *BookList* component.
+* Inside *src/containers/book-list.js* import the *selectBook* property from *'../actions/index'*.
+* Import the *bindActionCreators* function from *'redux'*.
+This is the function that dispatches the action to all the reducers.
+* Create the *mapDispatchToProps* function which takes the *dispatch* object as an argument and returns the *bindActionCreators* function.
+* The *bindActionCreators* function takes the *{selectBook: selectBook}* object as its first argument and the *dispatch* object as its second argument and binds them together.
+* In the exported container, *mapDispatchToProps* is also being connected to the *BookList* component.
+Now both the returns of *mapStateToProps* and *mapDispatchToProps* are available as props in *BookList*.